james-arn/vesta-property/README.md

 These components communicate using message passing, which enables complex interactivity between the UI, background, and content scripts.

+## Caching Strategy

+To optimize performance and avoid redundant data fetching or processing, the extension employs the following caching strategies:

+- **Scraped Property Data:** TanStack Query (`useQuery`) caches the initial property data scraped from Rightmove pages.
+The cache key includes the property ID (`[REACT_QUERY_KEYS.PROPERTY_DATA, propertyId]`).
+This prevents re-scraping when switching between already visited property tabs.
+- **Processed EPC Data:** Complex EPC processing (PDF OCR and image analysis) is also managed by TanStack Query.
+The result of processing a specific EPC URL (image or PDF) is cached using a distinct key (`['processedEpc', epcUrl]`).
+This avoids re-running expensive analysis on the same EPC document, even across different property listings that might link to it.
+  - The query intelligently uses initial data from the scrape if confidence is high, or runs the processing function only if confidence is low, leveraging the cache for processed results.
+- **Other API Data:** Hooks like `useCrimeScore`, `usePremiumStreetData`, and `useReverseGeocode` likely utilize TanStack Query internally (or could be refactored to do so) to cache results from their respective API endpoints based on appropriate keys (like coordinates or address details).

+This multi-layered caching approach ensures that:

+1. Basic property data is quickly available when switching tabs.
+2. Expensive processing tasks are performed only when necessary and their results are reused.
+3. API calls are minimized by caching their responses.

 ## Publishing the extension to chrome web store

 When publishing your extension to the Chrome Web Store, you only need to upload the production build – not your entire project.
 Typically, this means you should: